raystack/stencil/README.md

 ## Clients

+Stencil clients allows application to interact with stencil server to eserialize and deserialize messages using schema.
 Stencil supports clients in multiple languages.
-Clients interact with Stencil server to eserialize and deserialize messages using schema.

 - [Java](clients/java)
 - [Go](clients/go)